thatstoasty/mog/README.md

     # Create a new style on the renderer.
     style := renderer.NewStyle().background(lipgloss.AdaptiveColor{Light: "63", Dark: "228"})

-    # Render.
+    # render.
 The color profile and dark background state will be correctly detected.
-    io.WriteString(sess, style.Render("Heyyyyyyy"))
+    io.WriteString(sess, style.render("Heyyyyyyy"))
 }
 ```